Canadian National Railroad, Chicago, IL

 Forged by the Adams & Westlake Co.

-Superb block lettering and two-tone patina.
+Superb stamp marks and two-tone patina.
 Key listed

 in the "American Railway's Switch Key Directory."